 This will take you to your “Account” page.
 You’ll be able to see your device listed.
 Click on that.

-When you’re on the device page, you should see the screen above.
+You should see the screen above when you’re on the device page.
 Click on the “Exercise Shortcuts” button.

-You are limited to seven options on your Fitbit device at one time so you may need to remove an activity that you don’t track.
+You are limited to seven options on your Fitbit device at one time.
+You may need to remove an activity that you don’t track.

 When you have one available space to add an activity, tap on the “+” button at the top right-hand corner.
 Find the spinning activity and add it to your Fitbit device.